SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     _ <#parameter name#>: <#parameter type#>

-A name before the parameter name gives the parameter an argument label, which can be different from the parameter name.
+A name before the parameter name gives the parameter an explicit argument label, which can be different from the parameter name.
 The corresponding argument must use the given argument label in function or method calls.